Center for Engaged Teaching and Learning (CETAL)

 What is FIT?

 FIT provides funding to LSSU faculty members for implementing innovative or best practices in teaching and learning.
-Funding comes from LSSU’s Title III SIP Grant and thus FIT projects must help further the Title III grant’s overall goal of enhancing student retention and graduation rates.
-In other words, the proposed project must help one or more faculty members develop and evaluate innovative approaches to teaching that are designed to increase student success.
+FIT initiatives must help further the overall goal of enhancing student retention and graduation rates.
+The proposed initiative must help one or more faculty members develop and evaluate innovative approaches to teaching that are designed to increase student success.

 How much can I request?

-Awards are generally made in amounts ranging from $500 to $3000, with the goal of funding as many qualifying projects as possible.
-Projects are typically one semester or one year in length.
+Awards are generally made in amounts ranging from $500 to $3,000, with the goal of funding as many qualifying initiatives as possible.
+Initiatives are typically one semester to one year in length.

 Who can apply for funding?

 FIT Grants are open to all full time faculty (both tenure and non-tenure track) and are available for both individual faculty members and faculty working as teams.
-Part-time and adjunct faculty interested in submitting a project are encouraged to partner with full time faculty.
+Part-time and adjunct faculty interested in submitting an initiative are encouraged to partner with full time faculty.